antielektron/Patterns/README.md

 # Patterns

-A very simple memorizing game
+A very simple memorizing game.
+See also: https://antielektron.github.io/patterns/index.html